-The MTP serves as a long-term planning document and framework for transportation projects throughout the KTMPO planning area.
-This is a 25-year planning document and is updated every five years or as necessary to reflect changes in federal or state requirements and planned projects.
+The MTP serves as a long-term planning document and framework for transportation projects to be constructed throughout KTMPO's planning area.
+This document spans a 25-year planning period and is updated every five years and amended regularly to reflect changes in federal or state requirements and planned projects.
 KTMPO seeks public review and comment on the MTP during each plan update or amendment.